 The Best Vacations You've Never Heard Of

-North Bali and Munduk Village feature beautiful scenery and provide the perfect setting for jogging, hiking and nature walks.
+North Bali and Munduk feature beautiful scenery and provide the perfect setting for jogging, hiking and nature walks.
 Visitors are free to explore the tropical rain forests, rice terraces and local farms.
-There is a deep connection between this resort and its local community; most activities strive to provide guests with a deeper understanding of the Balinese lifestyle.
+There is a deep connection between this resort and its community; most activities strive to provide guests with a deeper understanding of the Balinese lifestyle.

-Maravu Plantation Beach Resort & Spa
+Maravu Plantation Beach Resort & Spa, Taveuni, Fiji

-The private accommodations here are called "bures," and the cr��me de la cr��me is the Treehouse.
+The private accommodations here are called "bures," and the creme de la creme is the Treehouse.
 Situated at treetop level among an ancient rain tree, the decks and verandas offer uncompromised views of the ocean and surrounding forest.
 The large outdoor courtyard features an open-air shower and elegant Jacuzzi spa.
-Stay in the Treehouse and receive 2 complimentary massages, 2 Fijian sarongs, a trip to Bouma waterfalls and a half-day tour of Taveuni's West Coast.
+Stay in the Treehouse and receive 2 complimentary massages, 2 Fijian sarongs, a trip to Bouma waterfalls and a half-day tour of Taveuni's west coast.

-Tayrona Nature Park, Colombia
+Ecohabs, Tayrona National Park, Colombia

 The Sierra Nevada de Santa Marta is one of the highest coastal mountain ranges in the world, and where those mountains plunge into the clear blue Caribbean Sea is Tayrona National Park.
-The park is roughly 58 square miles and is one of the most biologically diverse coastal zones in the Americas where jungle footpaths meet palm-fringed beaches.
+The park is roughly 58 square miles and is one of the most biologically diverse coastal zones in the Americas, where jungle footpaths meet palm-fringed beaches.
 Additionally, archaeological sites left by Tayrona's indigenous tribes can be found throughout the park.